 I have been a BoT client for almost 20 years and am very pleased with the experience.
 Their savings/CD rates are competitive, as are their loan/mortgage rates.
 In addition, the staff is courteous, professional, and well-informed.
 I have had accounts with other local banks (BofA, Wachovia, SunTrust, and BB&T), but I find that BoT provides the best overall quality of services.
 If you're tired of being treated like "just another customer" by your current bank and are looking for an outstanding full-service institution in the Tampa Bay area, visit Bank of Tampa -- you won't regret it.

-The Texas Ratio for The Bank of Tampa held steady from 16.31% as of September 30, 2012 to 15.11% as of September 30, 2013, resulting in a positive change of 7.31%.This indicates that the balance sheet and financial strength for The Bank of Tampa has held steady in recent periods.
+The Texas Ratio for The Bank of Tampa decreased slightly from 17.84% as of December 31, 2012 to 13.70% as of December 31, 2013, resulting in a positive change of 23.21%.This indicates that the balance sheet and financial strength for The Bank of Tampa has improved slightly in recent periods.

 |FDIC Certificate #||21031|